 Do some research on the history of your dog’s breed to get a sense of the types of activities they may have an ancestral predilection for.
 For example, if you’ve been palling around with a Portuguese Water Dog—bred for herding fish, retrieving tackle, and relaying between sea and shore—skip loafing around the house and see if they perk up when you bring them to your local lake, beach, or sprinkler park.4

 Curbing Canine Boredom with Canna-Pet

 Alongside these behavioral changes, you may want to consider incorporating plant-based therapeutics into your pup’s wellness routine to help deflect the doggy doldrums.

-Canna-pet’s CBD oils, supplements, and treats are custom-made for canines to help promote levity and calm while mitigating distress that straddles the physical, mental, and emotional domains.
+Canna-pet’s CBD for dogs such as oils, supplements, and treats are custom-made for canines to help promote levity and calm while mitigating distress that straddles the physical, mental, and emotional domains.
 Your dog may benefit if they suffer from any of the following:

 - Excessive aggression